Map-Rank/residat-front-office/README.md

 ## Introduction 🌟

-Residat is a digital platform designed to enhance community resilience by providing access to climate risk information in Cameroon.
+ <a href="https://dev.residat.com/community">RESIDAT</a> is a digital platform designed to enhance community resilience by providing access to climate risk information in Cameroon.
 It leverages spatial data and citizen science reports to visualize climate risks through interactive GIS dashboards.
 The platform offers a suite of features including:

 - Visualization Dashboards: Interactive maps and graphs for understanding local climate risks and stakeholder activities.
 - Community Intelligence: A repository for stakeholders to publish, manage, and interact with climate adaptation reports.
 - Community Chat Rooms: Spaces for real-time discussion and exchange of climate-related information and services.

-Residat serves as a critical tool for local and regional climate authoritative bodies to send out mobile notifications and engage communities in proactive climate risk management.
+ <a href="https://dev.residat.com/community">RESIDAT</a> serves as a critical tool for local and regional climate authoritative bodies to send out mobile notifications and engage communities in proactive climate risk management.

 ## Context 💡

-Residat was born from the necessity to mitigate climate risks for communities in Cameroon.
+ <a href="https://dev.residat.com/community">RESIDAT</a> was born from the necessity to mitigate climate risks for communities in Cameroon.
 It targets the heart of climate vulnerability by providing critical, actionable data through GIS visualizations and real-time reports.
 The platform's goal is to empower communities and authorities to make informed decisions, enabling proactive and collaborative efforts towards climate resilience.
-In the face of increasing climate challenges, Residat stands as a beacon of innovation and solidarity.
+In the face of increasing climate challenges,  <a href="https://dev.residat.com/community">RESIDAT</a> stands as a beacon of innovation and solidarity.

 ## Features ✨

-Residat offers a powerful suite of features designed to provide stakeholders with comprehensive climate risk data and facilitate community engagement in climate resilience:
+ <a href="https://dev.residat.com/community">RESIDAT</a> offers a powerful suite of features designed to provide stakeholders with comprehensive climate risk data and facilitate community engagement in climate resilience:

-- Interactive GIS Dashboards: Leveraging cutting-edge GIS technology, Residat provides dynamic maps and graphs that allow users to visualize and interact with climate risk data specific to their local communities.
+- Interactive GIS Dashboards: Leveraging cutting-edge GIS technology,  <a href="https://dev.residat.com/community">RESIDAT</a> provides dynamic maps and graphs that allow users to visualize and interact with climate risk data specific to their local communities.

 - Community Intelligence Reports: A dedicated space for stakeholders to publish, manage, and interact with reports on climate adaptation efforts.
 These reports provide valuable insights into local initiatives and challenges.